Mary Irma Hilger: Death and legacy

 Hilger died on February 22, 2003, in Broken Arrow, Oklahoma.
 She is remembered as the "Florence Nightingale of St. Lucia", for establishing the hospital, which grew to serve 70,000 residents on the south side of the island.
-The hospital was destroyed by fire in 2009 and was forced to operate from a temporary quarters in a former stadium.
-Government plans to rebuild it were unfinished in 2017.
+The hospital was destroyed by fire in 2009 and was forced to operate from temporary quarters in a former stadium.
+At the end of 2023 a project to reconstruct the hospital was approved by the Development Control Authority (DCA) and funding was reported to be confirmed.